 Think through the details of managing a vacancy as thoroughly as you would a property with tenants.

 How Much Profit Should You Make On A Rental Property?

-Most of my rental properties receive about $1,000 per month in rents.
-My goal is to earn at least $100 per property after paying the mortgages, all expenses, and saving for future repairs and vacancy.
+Most of my rental properties receive about $1,000 per month in rent.
+My goal is to earn at least $100 per property after paying the mortgages, all expenses, and saving for future repairs and vacancies.
 That equates to a 10% profit margin.

 Think about how much you’re realistically comfortable making on your real estate investment each month.
 Real estate investing is not a no-risk investment and you need to get paid for taking that risk.
 If you’re not making enough, you might need to sell some properties.
 In fact, I recently did an analysis of my rental properties and decided to sell a few because they weren’t earning an adequate return on my capital.

 House Hacking Strategy When Buying Rental Property

 One strategy savvy real estate investors use is called house hacking.
 It can take many forms, but the basic gist is that you’re buying a home with a traditional mortgage and then renting out some or all of your home to tenants.

 Some people rent out rooms in their house to friends or strangers while others buy a duplex, triplex, or four-plex to live in one unit while renting out the other units.
 In the right situation, you could live rent-free (or even make a profit) while your tenants pay your mortgage for you.